top of page

 What am I feeling right now?
 What do I need next?

-Sometimes the answer is simple a glass of water, a stretch, a moment of quiet.
+Sometimes the answer is simple: a glass of water, a stretch, or a moment of quiet.
+Sometimes it’s rest.
+Sometimes it’s moving your body after sitting with something difficult.

 All of these responses are valid.